Block 1 Hero Preview — Portable Battery vs Generator CA

 ⚡ Quick Answer

 For most California homeowners in 2026, a portable battery station beats a gas generator on every practical measure — noise, HOA compliance, indoor safety, and 5-year cost of ownership.
-California is banning new gas generator sales after 2028 under CARB AB 1346, and PG&E now offers a $300–$500 rebate on approved battery stations.
-The Honda EU2200i is the best gas generator if you need heavy continuous loads; the EcoFlow or BLUETTI AC180 wins for most PSPS scenarios — silent, indoor-safe, and solar-rechargeable.
+California is banning new gas generator sales after 2028 under CARB AB 1346, and PG&E offers a $300–$500 rebate on qualifying battery stations.
+The Honda EU2200i is the best gas generator if you need heavy continuous loads; the EcoFlow or BLUETTI AC180 wins for most PSPS scenarios — near-silent, indoor-safe, and solar-rechargeable.
 If you own your home and want whole-home backup, a Tesla Powerwall paired with solar is the permanent solution neither portable option can match.

 Why This Decision Is Different Here